 Who is Eligible for Workers’ Compensation in Texas?

 In Texas, workers’ compensation coverage is generally limited to employees who work for a company that carries workers’ compensation insurance.
-However, determining whether contractors qualify for workers’ compensation can take time and effort.
+Independent contractors typically do not qualify for workers’ compensation benefits and therefore have other legal options, such as suing the employer or a third party for their injuries.

 Unlike traditional employees, contractors are often self-employed individuals who work on a project-by-project basis.
 While workers’ compensation may not cover them through their clients, they still have options for protection.